floweredscarf/su25/labs/lab17/index.md

 | Cycle               | A *cycle* is a path that ends at the same vertex where it originally started.                   |

 ## Exercise: Edge vs. Vertex Count
 For the following questions, discuss your solution with someone in your lab.
-Verify your answer **afterwards** by highlighting the space after the question.

 ### Exercise 1